Balázs Orbán (politician): Research career

+Controversy about his doctoral thesis

+The defense of Orbán's doctoral dissertation, written under the supervision of István Kukorelli, took place on December 3, 2024, amid considerable public interest.
+According to Hungarian jurist and media researcher Gábor Polyák, the underfunded ELTE University, which is dependent on the government, should not have lent its name to Orbán's defense due to its political involvement.
+His opinion sparked public debate in the local media.
+The university distanced itself from the non-professional evaluation of science in a statement, and several experts emphasized the importance of academic freedom and the unacceptability of political discrimination, including Péter Hack and Szilveszter E. Vizi.
+Orbán himself has called the criticism politically motivated discrimination.

 Political career

-From 22 May 2018, Orbán has been deputy minister and parliamentary and strategic state secretary at the Office of the Prime Minister.
+From May 22, 2018, Orbán has been deputy minister and parliamentary and strategic state secretary at the Office of the Prime Minister.
 In addition to parliamentary representation, his responsibilities include the development of government strategy, and incorporating the most important scientific findings of various domestic and foreign research institutes into the processes of government strategy and legislation.

-Since 2018, Orbán has been the Chairman of the Advisory Board of the National University of Public Service, where he is also responsible for the development and modernization of the university.
+Since 2018, Orbán has been the chairman of the advisory board of the National University of Public Service, where he is also responsible for the development and modernization of the university.

 Since August 2021, Orbán has been serving as political director under Viktor Orbán, advising the Prime Minister on political, social, economic, public policy, and other matters.
 Additionally, he coordinates the work of the Prime Minister's advisers.

-Following his appointment on 25 May 2022, he continued his tenure as political director in the Fifth Orbán Government, expanding his role of assisting the decision-making of the Prime Minister.
+Following his appointment on May 25, 2022, he continued his tenure as political director in the Fifth Orbán Government, expanding his role of assisting the decision-making of the Prime Minister.
 Orbán is responsible for the preparation of necessary background materials, briefings, and analyses related to the Prime Minister's work, coordinating his international activities, as well as monitoring general political, strategic, foreign policy, and public policy aspects of government decision-making and decision preparation.

 Orbán has been serving as MP since the 2022 Hungarian parliamentary election.

-On 25 April 2023, he was appointed to oversee the Institute of International Affairs think tank, which aims to support the strategic decision-making in the Hungarian foreign policy.
+On April 25, 2023, he was appointed to oversee the Institute of International Affairs think tank, which aims to support the strategic decision-making in the Hungarian foreign policy.

+On September 7, 2025, Prime Minister Viktor Orbán of Hungary announced at the Kötcse party convention that Balázs Orbán would be taking over from András Gyürk as head of the Fidesz campaign team until the 2026 parliamentary elections.

+Connectivity Strategy

+Orbán is the author of the so-called "connectivity strategy" in Hungarian foreign policy, per which Hungary seeks foreign direct investment (FDI) from Western and Eastern countries alike, and refrains from "decoupling" from other nations based on ideological bloc formation.
+Both the United States and China have made major investments in Hungary under the Fidesz administration as a result.

+At a launch event for his 2023 book about the subject, he has described Hungary as a "complex, export-oriented, innovative economy".